Chapter Thirty-Five: In the Ashes of the Midnight Sun

 But she didn't move.

 The first words between them came from him.
-"Your kitten has a strange obsession with paper, especially the papers on your back porch.
+"Apollo has a strange obsession with paper, especially the papers on your back porch.
 You should get rid of them."

 "I've been trying to figure out a way to do that without looking at them.
 Magic isn't an option, sadly."